MooersLab/pymolsnips/README.md

 If the install fails, the extension can be installed manually in the terminal with these commands.

 If the above commands fail because the version of the extension in PyPi is not available yet for the current version of *JupyterLab*, you might get lucky by installing the development version of the extension.
-The current instructions are found on the github page for this project.
+The current instructions are found on the GitHub page for this project.
 This issues tab on the GitHub page can be used to resolve any further difficulties.

-This project has three related webpages.
+This project has three related web pages.
-The first page is linked to the notebook extension and is a javascript site for the project.
+The first page is linked to the notebook extension and is a JavaScript site for the project.
-This webpage is two years out of date.
+This web page is two years out of date.
 The original developer of the extension is no longer supporting it.
 Two other developers have taken over the project because it is so valuable.
-There is a PyPi webpage for the project that has access to a wheel file for the nbextension and a tar file of the source code.
+There is a PyPi web page for the project that has access to a wheel file for the nbextension and a tar file of the source code.
 This page also includes a link to the GitHub page for this project.
 The GitHub page has the current information about installation trouble shooting.